 What is a Mastermind Group Facilitator?

-A mastermind group Facilitator is the person who runs the group.
-It's your job to create trust and rapport in the group, help the members coach and advise each other, assist members in creating powerful goals, and hold members accountable.
+A mastermind group Facilitator is the person trained to run the group and bring out the success of every member.
+It’s your job to create trust and rapport in the group, help the members coach and advise each other, assist members in creating powerful goals, and hold members accountable for getting things done.
 In mastermind group meetings you guide the group to deeper levels of discussion and manage any problems that arise among group members that threaten the harmony of the group.

 Should You Be a Facilitator?

 The success or failure of a group is directly related to the skill and knowledge of the Facilitator.
 Someone who is capable of running excellent success-oriented meetings, holding the group accountable, and brainstorming with the members to find solutions to thorny problems will enhance the group.

 If you are putting together your own group, you will want to take on this role and lead the group.
 I offer Mastermind Group Facilitator Training for those who don’t have experience in group facilitation or masterminding.